A Bike Tour of Bangkok, Old Capital Bike Inn, Grand Palace and Wat Pho

 The Old Capital Bike Inn

-You might have guessed from our 10 Tips for an Epic Thai Bike Tour, that we love biking.
+You might have guessed from our 10 Tips for an Epic Thai Bike Tour or Cycling Thailand Through Our Eyes – Cruising the Coast to Samui, that we love biking.
 That is why to Old Capital Bike Inn spoke us.
 It’s a bike themed boutique hotel near the heart of old Bangkok.
 The rooms are each uniquely decorated with bike themed motifs.
 You order your complimentary breakfast from the menu which includes gourmet coffee and fresh juices.
 The staff is friendly and the owner Jason will even take you personally on a guided bike tour of Bangkok on Tuesday, Thursday and Sunday nights on vintage bicycles. (more on the ride later).
 We would highly recommend you checking this place out if you like biking, cute hotels, gourmet food, personalized service or proximity to old Bangkok.
+For more information on touring Bangkok look into:

 (Slider photos courtesy of Old Capital Bike Inn)